Morfik: Timeline

 In September 2005, it demonstrated a pre-beta version of its flagship product, Morfik at the Web 2.0 Conference.
 Morfik was a major sponsor of this conference.
-Rumors spread just before the conference that Robert Scoble, Microsoft's lead evangelist, thought that Microsoft should buy Morfik, however, this was quickly laid to rest by Scoble himself.
+Rumours spread just before the conference that Robert Scoble, Microsoft's lead evangelist, thought that Microsoft should buy Morfik, however, this was quickly laid to rest by Scoble himself.
 At the conference, Morfik showed how web applications could be designed for both online as well as offline use, via its 'Unplugged' vision, by demonstrating an 'unplugged' version of Google's Gmail that could function offline.

 Two months later, the SD Times wrote "Morfik IDE Simplifies AJAX Development" and the first version of the Morfik was released for public evaluation and testing.
 This was followed by the opening in February 2006, of a website called Morfik Labs which was designed to showcase Ajax applications that were created using Morfik.

 March 2006, marked the first time Morfik was presented at a conference presentation, when Paul Ruizendaal, Managing Director of Janus Software presented a review of Morfik at Software Development GigaCon, Poland.

 A month later, Morfik Chess was made available on Morfik Labs.
 Although a few other browser-based Chess games had already been released (the most notable by Douglas Bagnall), Morfik's was the first that allowed both single and multi-player modes.
 Further, the single-player mode utilized one of the first Javascript-powered chess engines that could calculate moves beyond 3-ply.

 In May, 2006, Google released Google Web Toolkit.
 Due to the significant similarity to Morfik's JavaScript Synthesis Technology, significant media and blogsphere discussion commenced as commentators debated the possible relationships and partnerships between Morfik and Google.
 GWT's manager, Bret Taylor offered a direct response to the technology issue, by saying that GWT did not use any Morfik technology.
 The debate extended to patent rights and potential lawsuits (for example, Newswire and ZDNet).
 Initially, various critics including PathFinder questioned whether any actual patent applications had been filed, but these criticism were laid to rest when at least one of Morfik's patent applications was made publicly available by the USPTO itself.

 In August, 2006, a review of Morfik in the context of developing web applications solely in C# appeared in the magazine DEV.

 In September, 2006, Brazilian IT executive Mauricio Longo joined Morfik as Evangelist and Product Manager.

 The first Professional License for Morfik was by acquired by Greenpeace International in October, 2006, and two months later, Altium deployed the first commercial application built with Morfik.
 It was a mashup with Salesforce.com applications which permitted a hierarchical view of all projects managed through Salesforce.com.